alfredojoseneto/alfredojoseneto/README.md

 ## Hi there 👋
+### I'm Alfredo Neto!

+## ⚡️ A Few Quick Facts
+- 👩🏻‍💻📙✍🏻💡 Study is something enjoyable to me because I can improve myself a litte bit every day.
+- 🔭 I’m currently working as Data Analyst / Engineering in healthcare
+  - 📊 I do some data analysis and
+  - 🤖 Build some automation process
+- 🌱 I’m currently learning Java and Spring Boot to develop tools to improve data collect and build API
+  - 🎯 My goal is to became a Softwate Developer using Java as main language
 <!--
 **alfredojoseneto/alfredojoseneto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.